 This first page is the search page for the SHA.
 It defaults to a Position Search.
-The bugs list and general information is accessible under the Help/Spitzer Help/About Spitzer.
+Help is available under the “SHA Help” button.

 Step 2.
 Position search by name

 The default search radius is 500 arcseconds.
-That's fine for this example.
+That is fine for this example.

 We want the AOR tab and the Level 2 tab to be returned, so we check off both of those, and leave "Level 1" unchecked.
-It doesn’t matter if you check either of the Enhanced Products boxes – there are no data available in either enhanced product archive.
+It does not matter if you check either of the Enhanced Products boxes – there are no data available in either enhanced product archive.